ihuod/Steel-Plate-Defect-Prediction/README.md

 ---

-## **Future Work**

-- Experiment with additional advanced feature engineering techniques.
-- Explore ensemble methods to combine the strengths of multiple models.
-- Investigate the impact of incorporating the original **Steel Plates Faults dataset** from UCI.

----

 ## **Conclusion**

 This project demonstrates a complete machine learning pipeline for defect detection in steel plates.
 Through careful preprocessing, feature engineering, and model selection, the final **CatBoostClassifier** achieves strong predictive performance, making it a reliable solution for fault detection tasks.

 ---

-Feel free to customize this README further to include additional details specific to your implementation (e.g., links to datasets, example outputs, or visualizations).